PayBreak/retailer-integration-guide/_includes/v4/installations.md

 POST {{ site.data.globals.api_prefix }}/installations/:installation/merchant-payments
 ```

-It is possible to add merchant payments to applications, by making a call to the merchant payment service.
-You may add any amount of payment that is `>0`, as the system does not consider a payment of 0p to be a payment.
+It is possible to add merchant payments to applications, by making an call to the merchant payment service.
+You may add any amount of payment that is `>0`, as the system does not consider anything less to be a payment.

 #### Parameters